fabric8-analytics/fabric8-analytics-vscode-extension/README.md

    - Open a manifest file, and click the **pie chart** icon ![ Pie chart icon ](icon/report-icon.png).
    - Right click on a manifest file in the **Explorer** view, and click **Red Hat Dependency Analytics Report...**.
    - From the vulnerability pop-up alert message, click **Open detailed vulnerability report**.
-7. (OPTIONAL) You can link your Snyk account to Dependency Analytics by doing the following:
+7. (OPTIONAL) You can link your Snyk account to Red Hat Dependency Analytics by doing the following:
    1. Log into your [Snyk account](https://app.snyk.io/login?utm_campaign=Code-Ready-Analytics-2020&utm_source=code_ready&code_ready=FF1B53D9-57BE-4613-96D7-1D06066C38C9).
    2. On the account landing page, you can find your Snyk Token, copy the token.
    3. Open the Red Hat Dependency Analytics extension settings.